 First, it’s helpful to examine how Twitter and Instagram are used.
 In B2B marketing, the platforms are typically used to share important announcements, interesting content, brand developments, and a glimpse behind the scenes.
-You’ll often find bits of conversations between accounts.
+You’ll often find bits of conversations between the brand and its followers.
 The use of mentions and hashtags helps users of the apps find brands and other users who have similar interests.

-Mentions are used to call attention to or draw the attention of another Twitter account.
-They are searchable so a user can search for all the mentions of a particular account.
+On Twitter and Instagram, mentions are used to call attention to or draw the attention of another account.
+They are searchable, so a user can search for all the mentions of a particular account.
 When you mention an account, they will receive a notification.
-Often if you mention an account in a way that is beneficial to them, they will mention you back or retweet your post.
+Often if you mention an account in a way that is beneficial to them, they will mention you back or share your post.

 Using mentions wisely can lead to added exposure for your brand.
 You want to draw the attention of the owners and followers of a particular account, but it has to be in the right context.
 For example, an effective way to mention a brand would be if you’re sharing your blog post that discusses the use of social media management tools.
 If the article itself mentions Buffer, then adding @Buffer to your tweet would be appropriate.
 It’s valuable to their brand (they’d love to know that they were written about) and helpful to their followers.

 The use of mentions can appear gratuitous and self-serving when they are misused.
 Don’t tag accounts that are not relevant to the subject of your post.
 For example, if you sell shoes on eBay and you’re tweeting about your products, you wouldn’t add @Zappos.

 Hashtags are for grouping conversations and categorizing content about a topic.
-Like mentions, hashtags are searchable, so you can view what other people are tweeting about, relative to a particular subject.
-They reflect what people are talking about and you’ll notice that there are frequently "trending hashtags" when there is an event or tweet that goes viral.
+Like mentions, hashtags on Twitter and Instagram are searchable, so you can view what other people are tweeting or posting about, relative to a particular subject.
+They reflect what people are talking about and you’ll notice that there are frequently “trending hashtags” when there is an event or tweet that goes viral.